oasis-open/openc2-oif-orchestrator/orchestrator/transport/https/ReadMe.md

 ##### Adding Own Certs

-- The user has the option of adding personal certs instead of self signed generated certs on startup in development mode.
+- The user has the option of adding personal certs instead of self-signed generated certs on startup in development mode.

 1. Generate certs to be used.